shubhamv2/flipkartclone/README.md

 # flipkartclone
-Flipkart clone using HTML, CSS, JavaScript
+Flipkart clone using HTML, CSS and JavaScript